Master of Science Degree in Civil Engineering

 The Doctoral program in Civil Engineering requires that students complete a minimum of 50 semester credit hours beyond the master’s degree.
 This coursework includes courses that have been designed to provide advanced instruction in areas considered to form the foundation for the disciplines of Civil Engineering, Architecture, and Construction Science.
 Enrollment in the Graduate Seminar is required for a minimum of 2 semester credit hours.
 A minimum of 15 semester credit hours of Doctoral Research and 15 semester credit hours of Doctoral Dissertation must be completed prior to graduation.
 With the approval from the chair of their Dissertation Committee, students can apply up to 12 semester credit hours of graduate coursework to elective courses (see below), if not applied toward their master’s degree.
 Students with only a baccalaureate degree are required to have a minimum of 74 semester credit hours to graduate.
 Additional degree requirements include passing a written and/or oral qualifying examination, writing a doctoral dissertation, and passing a final examination/dissertation defense.

 A minimum of 18 semester credit hours of required courses beyond the master's degree, or 42 semester credit hours beyond the bachelor's degree, must be selected by each student according to his/her selected track of study, as defined below.
 These need to be approved by the student’s Dissertation Committee.
-These elective courses may be offered by departments in the Klesse College of Engineering and Integrated Design, the College of Sciences, or by other departments at UTSA.
+These elective courses may be offered by departments in the Klesse College of Engineering and Integrated Design, the College of Sciences, or by other departments at UT San Antonio.

 Geotechnical Engineering, Structural Engineering, Transportation Engineering, and Water Resources Track Degree Requirements